gopesh-code/Ovulive/README.md

 Combines multiple functions: The multifunctional nature of Olive allows women to track their menstrual cycle and manage their health, as well as connect with others and access helpful resources, all in one place.

+## Technical Details

+The app will be based primarily on Android given that iOS already has its own health app which has multiple features within itself, but the overall idea will be based on improving those features and bringing in better novelties into the product, and then creating an iOS alternative for the same.
+For the tech stack, the team will be trying to create a cross-platform app through React Native or Xamarin, or Flutter, depending on the complexities of the functionalities of the application.
+Figma and Adobe XD will be used for prototyping and initial display.
+The expected completion time for the project is 3.5-4.5 months with most of the functionalities expected to be fulfilled.

 ## Team Members

 The project is being prepared under the supervision of Prof. Manoov R by the following team members: